[Updated: August 2022]

-Our first day on our bikes, we took them for a spin to brave the chaotic traffic of Hanoi.
+On our first day of our cycling tour of Vietnam with Intrepid Travel, we took them for a spin to brave the chaotic traffic of Hanoi.
 It was pretty intense riding alongside dozens of motor bikes, cars, and other bicycles.
 Plus constantly inhaling exhaust fumes kinda makes you feel like you’ve smoked a pack of cigarettes.
 By the end, though, we were ready to get out into the countryside and explore.

 After a tiring first day of riding, we then did a ‘mini-trek’—up about one thousand steps in the forest… quite possibly harder than the cycling trip we are on.
 For our first day, this was a bit much for me.
 I was exhausted!
 Plus, I would probably now have sore quads and hamstrings from stair climbing, which wasn’t good for me considering I had about 13 more days of riding ahead.

-After a fun big shared dinner of fish, chicken, rice, and veg outside, we slept amidst the sounds of the forest that night in the national park.
-It was bare minimum lodging—we were in a cabin with mosquito nets, cold showers, and electricity was only on from 6p-10p.
+After a fun, big shared dinner of fish, chicken, rice, and veg outside, we slept amidst the sounds of the forest that night in the national park.
+It was bare minimum lodging—we were in a cabin with mosquito nets, cold showers, and electricity was only on from 6 p.m. to 10 p.m.
 But this wasn’t that big a deal considering we were all pooped and could hardly keep our eyes open after ten o’clock anyway.

 Our third day was a rain and mudfest into the town called Hoa Lu and possibly my favorite ride of the trip.
 It drizzled all day and the roads were dirty so when you are going fast through puddles there was no helping the Jackson Pollack effect of mud splatter all over your body.